Miljankg/ValueWrapper/README.md

 Console.WriteLine(testValue1 == testValue3);
 ```

-**Please note**, the project is its in early stages, and further optimizations and updates are yet to come.
-Any feedback on any aspect of this is much appreciated, as the main purpose of this project is learning.
+**Please note**, any feedback on any aspect of this project is much appreciated.
+The project is in the early stages, and further optimizations and updates are yet to come.
+Criticism and suggestions are welcome.